MagaluCloud/magalu/mgc/cli/docs/load-balancer/network-backends/create.md

     --load-balancer-id uuid                      load_balancer_id: ID of the attached Load Balancer (required) --name string                                The unique name of the backend (max character count: 64) (required) --panic-threshold number                     Panic Threshold: Minimum percentage of failed upstreams that load balancer will consider to give an alert (range: 0 - 100)
+    --project-id string                          Project to scope this command to.
+Overrides the configured project for this invocation
     --targets array                              Targets: The list of target configurations for the backend (at least one of: array or array)
                                                  Use --targets=help for more details
     --targets-type enum                          Targets Type: The type of targets used by the backend (e.g., instance, raw) (one of "instance" or "raw") (required)